-In this article, we’ll take a detailed look at the anger facial expression.
-First, we’ll look at the specific facial areas involved in the facial expression of anger.
+In this article, we’ll take a detailed look at the facial expression of anger.
+First, we’ll look at the specific facial areas involved in the angry facial expression.
 Then, we’ll look at some example pictures showing this expression in varying degrees.

 Eyebrows are lowered and drawn together to form a ‘V’ on the lower part of the forehead, just above the nose.
 This lowering and drawing together of the eyebrows forms wrinkles on the forehead, just above the nose and the eyebrows.

 The eyes are narrowed to produce an intense stare.
 The staring effect is produced mainly by raising the upper eyelids.
 The lower eyelids may also be slightly raised or tensed to produce the focusing eye movement.

 You are likely to see wrinkles on the nose because of the flaring of nostrils.
 Nostril flaring allows more air to enter the lungs so that more blood is oxygenated.
 This way, more energy is produced to carry out the strong assertive action that anger usually demands.

 Lips may either be closed or open.
 When closed, lips are usually pressed together so that wrinkles appear on them.
 This also makes the lips appear thinner than their normal size.

 When open, the lips usually form a square or a rectangular shape whilst exposing the teeth, our most primitive weapons.